Red1922/RT-artix-bspwm-all-config-files/README.md

 - Screenshot utilities used: Scrot + Xclip and flameshot for a GUI (and for editing the screenshot right away)
 - I am using network-manager-applet (nmcli and nmtui commands for terminal)
 - I could have missed uploading some .config files so please DM me on Discord ---> `@R.T.Redreovich#2851`
+- Some major changes have been made since the last commit.
+They will be uploaded as soon as I have free time.

 # Preview